Trustworthy Systems

 2011-12-14: C verification tool released.

-We have released one of the main C verification tools in the L4.verified project under BSD license.
+We have released one of the main C verification tools in the L4.verified project under a BSD license.
 The C-to-Isabelle parser reads C99 files into the theorem prover Isabelle/HOL and provides the basis for their formal verification.

 2011-06-02: NICTA and secunet work together to deliver highly secure computing